Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 3. Open the **DCR Providers** to view all configured DCR Providers

 4. Select **New DCR Provider** button to create an Auth0 configuration.
-Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.
+Provide a name for internal use within {{site.konnect_short_name}}.
+The name and provider type information will not be exposed to Dev Portal developers.

 5. Input the **Issuer URL** of your Auth0 tenant, formatted as: `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`